What income is considered when applying for a mortgage?

-If this income comes from a source outside of your primary employer—such as part-time work or side jobs that pay only commission—you’ll need W2 forms for these as well.
+If this income comes from a source outside of your primary employer—such as part-time work or side jobs that pay only commission—you’ll need W-2 forms for these as well.

 |Source of Income

 The same documentation rules apply for soldiers and their families.
-One benefit for our service members is that housing, base and food allowances can be included in income for mortgage calculations.
+One benefit for military service members is that housing, base and food allowances can be included in income for mortgage calculations.
 Those deployed to war zones must provide documented confirmation, since income earned in these zones is not taxed.

 In most cases, the only qualifying investment income is interest and dividends, because realized capital gains are not seen as reliable long-term sources.
 Investment income may be discounted due to its uncertainty.